 President Ho Chi Minh read the Declaration of Independence, and gave birth to the Democratic Republic of Vietnam, choosing Hanoi as the capital on September 2nd, 1945.
 It was such a momentous event for not only Hanoi but also the Vietnamese after years and years of fighting consistently for their independence.

 After the liberation of the country on April 30th, 1975, in Saigon, the Vietnam War ended and two regions North-South were reunited.
 All roads, schools, hospitals, and markets were rebuilt to serve the lives of residents.
 The government of Vietnam followed, at that time, a way of economic development in the form of a planned economy, a feature of the communist economy.
 Vietnam officially entered the subsidy period.
 This period was a significant milestone for everyone living in Hanoi.
-And since 1986, the country adopted a new approached called the socialist market economy.
+And since 1986, the country adopted a new approach called the socialist market economy.

 In 1999, Ha Noi was recognized as the “City for Peace” by UNESCO, and in 2010, Hanoi celebrated 1000 years of establishment and became one of the oldest cities in Southeast Asia.
 Through many planning stages, Hanoi expanded its urban area by merging with many neighboring areas such as Ha Tay Province.

-Like other big cities such as Saigon, Hanoi the number of immigrants who come from other provinces to find a better job or to study in a better education increases every year.
-The speed of urbanization and population increase so fast that Hanoi is now facing problems such as environmental pollution, traffic congestion, narrow houses, and roads.
+Like other big cities such as Saigon, and Hanoi the number of immigrants who come from other provinces to find a better job or to study in a better education increases every year.
+The speed of urbanization and population increase so fast that Hanoi is now facing problems such as environmental pollution, traffic congestion, and narrow houses, and roads.

 One of the things that makes Hanoi so special is its people.
-If you have the opportunity to visit the capital once, you will easily notice the lifestyle of Hanoi people very traditional.
+If you have the opportunity to visit the capital once, you will easily notice the lifestyle of the Hanoi people is very traditional.
 They, who have lived in this city for a long time, always maintain their cultural customs, values, and beliefs despite changes and urbanization.

 Hanoi Old Quarter’s streets

 Hanoi is famous for historical sites where you can find out about the heroic past of this nation, such as Thang Long Imperial Citadel and Ho Chi Minh Mausoleum.
 And cultural sites that help you understand the religions and social characteristics of the capital from ancient times, which are still preserved until now.
-A few to name are One Pillar Pagoda, Temple of Literature, Sword Lake, and Bat Trang pottery village.
+A few to name are One Pillar Pagoda, Temple of Literature, Sword Lake, and Bat Trang Pottery Village.
 Read more on What to do in Hanoi in 3 Days Guide.